 Wherever children are in danger, UNICEF steps up.
 But although it became a permanent part of the United Nations (U.N.) in 1953, UNICEF receives no U.N. funding.
 It relies on the voluntary contributions of people like you.

 Thankfully, UNICEF's 70-plus year history of being in the right place at the right time to help children has earned it the trust of many.
 "Protecting children, giving them opportunities to play, learn, feel safer, heal... are critical to us," said one respondent to a survey UNICEF USA conducted to learn about how its supporters feel about donating to UNICEF.
 "UNICEF is the one organization we have chosen this year.
 We don't have much but we want to share."

 All contributions in any amount provide crucial support for children.
-Although the tax code has undergone some significant changes, donations are still 100 percent tax-deductible.
-Here are some tips for how to navigate charitable giving deductions this year.
-(Good news: There are still loads of ways to make charitable giving work for your income tax returns — and the causes you believe in.)
+Although the tax code has undergone some significant changes, donations are still 100 percent tax-deductible and there are still loads of ways to make charitable giving work for your income tax returns — and the causes you believe in.

 "UNICEF is the one organization we have chosen this year.
 We don't have much but we want to share."